 Rainscreen cladding is generally defined as panels that are individually supported and restrained allowing construction to take place with open joints.
 Differential movement is accommodated in each joint, which negates the need for larger compression and expansion joints.
 Open jointed systems provide a ventilated cavity and require waterproof rainscreen insulation systems.
 Ventilated cavities assist in achieving the demands of the new European energy saving requirements.

 The essentials of a Rainscreen system are to allow the ingress of air at the base of the system and the egress of air at the top of the system.
 This ventilated cavity allows any water which penetrates the panel joints to be partly removed by the ‘stack effect’ and partly removed by running down the rear face of the panels and out of the base.

-• A Rainscreen system is pressure equalised – the joints are open or lightly baffled, allowing pressure equalisation in driving rain conditions to be instantaneous.
-Pressure inside the cavity is equal to pressure outside – ie, precipitation has no inclination to be driven into cavity
+- A Rainscreen system is a pressure equalised – the joints are open or lightly baffled, allowing pressure equalisation in driving rain conditions to be instantaneous.
+The pressure inside the cavity is equal to pressure outside – ie, precipitation has no inclination to be driven into cavity

 - Installation is simple – allowing external cladding and internal works to proceed speedily, early and consecutively.